darrelln/sec/docs/cookbooks/docker.md

 |`--volume /:/mnt`|Mount the root of the host to `/mnt` within the container.|
 |`--volume /root:/mnt`|Mount root's home folder of the host to `/mnt/` within the container.|

-## Docker Escapes using docker run
+## Docker escapes using docker run
 You'll need a `docker` binary in the container in order to use `docker run`.
 If you have a shell on the host system you can check if the host and the container are on the same network.
 If they are, you may be able to `wget` the docker binary from the host to the container.

 ```